SRvSaha/CoWinVaccineSlotFinder/README.md

 ### For Developers or Curious Minds:

 If you have Visual Studio installed, go ahead an Clone the Repository, Open the SLN file, Make changes in  `appsettings.json`, Ctrl + F5 and Boom!
+It will do the searching for you, but if you have turned on Auto-Captcha your booking won't work and you'll get `System.IO.InvalidDataException` exception.
+Reason for this is that AutoCaptcha needs an Base64 encoded Encrypted Trained Model which will be used for getting the captcha.
+Since it's not a good practice to HardCode it in Source Code, so it won't work unless you get the Encrypted Model and the Secret Key.
+> Still curious about that, check out https://github.com/SRvSaha/CoWinVaccineSlotFinder/blob/master/CoWin.Core/Models/CaptchaModel.cs and https://github.com/SRvSaha/CoWinVaccineSlotFinder/blob/master/CoWin.Core/Models/Crypto.cs

+However the standalone release for Windows has all these dependencies handled so you don't need to worry about anything!
+Everything will work seamlessly, we got your back!

 Well, want to dig deeper?